globus/globus-compute/docs/endpoints/endpoints.rst

 ``user_config_template.yaml.j2``
 --------------------------------

-The manager endpoint process will render this template with user defined variables to launch a user endpoint process.
+The core endpoint process will render this template with user defined variables to launch a user endpoint process.
 More than simple interpolation, the endpoint treats this file as a `Jinja template`_, enabling a good bit of flexibility.

-The template file lives in the manager endpoint directory by default, but users can specify a different template path using the ``user_config_template_path`` setting in the manager's :ref:`config.yaml <endpoint-manager-config>`.
+The template file lives in the core endpoint directory by default, but users can specify a different template path using the ``user_config_template_path`` setting in the core endpoint's :ref:`config.yaml <core-endpoint-config>`.

 The default template includes a basic single-worker configuration and defines two variables: ``endpoint_setup`` and ``worker_init``.
 Both variables default